- Cloud Migration

 We pursue scalability and sustainability for the company –and extensively for the ecosystem and the technological sector- and its results by means of controlled growth and balance among the business areas, allowing us to pivot and develop our activity rapidly and with flexibility, if needed.
 We want to reach all the achievements we can, we want to enjoy them and let all the people at Deiser enjoy them too, but we want to do it without being blinded by the greed of business results understood as a goal themselves.
 We do not aim at being the biggest, and we aim at being the best.

 Nowadays, we are immersed in a new challenge, one where customers are our center –as they always have been-, our focus, even more, if possible.
-Customers in the broadest sense; the applicants to our job vacancies, the people being part of DEISER today, the companies requesting services, and Atlassian licenses; those who buy Projectrak to reinforce the tracking of their projects in their Jira instance or Exporter to export issues from Jira… They all have the right to receive the best possible experience.
+Customers in the broadest sense; the applicants to our job vacancies, the people being part of Deiser today, the companies requesting services, and Atlassian licenses; those who buy Projectrak to reinforce the tracking of their projects in their Jira instance… They all have the right to receive the best possible experience.
 And we have embarked on an ambitious project to have the most appropriate people in each area.
 In a few words, "having the appropriate people, in the appropriate environment, making the appropriate activities".
-And all of this has an objective above any other:
+And all of this having an objective above any other:

 We will keep seeking untiringly that differentiated experience, that surprising service, that differentiating product, or that gesture that gives us goosebumps.

-We will continue to pursue those moments with our customers, and we hope that, once again, it is that way.
+We will continue to keep pursuing those moments with our customers, and we hope that, once again, it is that way.
 Thank you all who are helping us to achieve that!